 Officers selected to become handlers will usually have a history of making strong drug cases, proactive patrolling, and making felony arrests.
-They will generally have a good overall reputation of being a hard worker and a good officer.
+They will generally have a good overall reputation for being a hard worker and a good officer.

 Additionally, teams participate in ongoing and continuous education and training on an almost weekly basis to remain fresh and maintain their certifications.

 Job Growth and Salary Outlook For Police K-9 Officers

 Law enforcement, in general, continues to be an in-demand job around the United States, and agencies are devising plans to put more officers on the road despite budget cuts and constraints.